 “We need to take charge of our futures, so this event is about putting power back into the hands of the change-makers.
 We’ll put them in a position to action the new ideas they come across, and to cultivate new partnerships.

-“This will be partly achieved by Decoded Future’s cross-industry outlook.
+“This will be partly achieved by the summit’s cross-industry outlook.
 People get jobs at Burberry and go on to work for Nike, then Apple, then Ford.
 Having content that reflects this stops us being blinkered by a single-industry mindset.”